Namratha-nair/CTF/OverTheWire/Bandit/Bandit16/README.md

 This is a OverTheWire game server.
 More information on http://www.overthewire.org/wargames

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
-@         WARNING: UNPROTECTED PRIVATE KEY FILE!          @                                     #this file is readable to anyone and hence there's a warning
+@         WARNING: UNPROTECTED PRIVATE KEY FILE!          @                                     #sshkey.private file is readable to anyone and hence there's a warning
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@
 Permissions 0644 for 'sshkey.private' are too open.
 It is required that your private key files are NOT accessible by others.